 Tests and Exams

 People with OHS are usually very overweight.
 A physical exam may reveal:

 - Bluish color in the lips, fingers, toes, or skin (cyanosis)

 - Signs of right-sided heart failure (cor pulmonale), such as swollen legs or feet, shortness of breath, or feeling tired after little effort

 Tests used to help diagnose and confirm OHS include:

 - Chest x-ray or CT scan to rule out other possible causes

 - Sleep study (polysomnography)

-Doctors can tell OHS from obstructive sleep apnea because patients with OHS have high carbon dioxide levels in the blood when awake.
+Doctors can tell OHS from obstructive sleep apnea because a person with OHS has a high carbon dioxide level in the blood when awake.

 Treatment of Obesity hypoventilation syndrome (OHS)